-The Financial Institution Fraud Unit of the FBI investigates and prosecutes criminal loan fraud, particularly where mortgage industry professionals and insiders are involved, proceeding on the basis of suspicious activity reports (“SARs”).
+At the federal level, the FBI investigates and prosecutes criminal loan fraud, particularly where mortgage industry professionals and insiders are involved.
 The FBI uses two categories: “fraud for housing,” which occurs when a single borrower misrepresents assets and/or liabilities in order to purchase a home, and “fraud for profit,” which occurs when mortgage professionals act collectively to defraud a lender to collect fees.
+More on federal law and enforcement below.

 The 2007 Texas Residential Mortgage Fraud Act changed the legal landscape at the state level.
 The Act amended certain sections of the Finance Code, the Government Code, and the Penal Code to address mortgage fraud.
 It also created a Residential Mortgage Fraud Task Force under the direction of the attorney general, which includes a range of state officials—the consumer credit commissioner, the banking commissioner, the credit union commissioner, the commissioner of insurance, the savings and mortgage lending commissioner, the presiding officer of the Texas Real Estate Commission, and the presiding officer of the Texas Appraiser Licensing and Certification Board.
 Although the Task Force was abolished in 2017, the interlinked bureaucratic machinery remains, and these agencies continue to share information and resources.